thangmaiduc/web-social-media/README.md

 #### Updated:

-- Allows adding, editing, deleting groups.
+- Allow adding, editing, deleting groups.
 - Manage group members, invite others to join the group, change group status.
-- Group admin approves members joining, browses posts posted in the group.
+- Group admin approve members joining, approve posts is posted in the group.
-- Receive notifications when others comment and like their posts in real time.
+- Receive notifications when others comment or like their posts in real time.

 #### Updating: